 Target T-Shirts and Water Pistols

-Other Water Play Ideas Suitable for Pre School Aged Children
+Other Water Play Ideas Suitable for Pre-School-Aged Children

 They love filling up the little pools and of course, it usually ends in a bit of splashing!
-One of the easiest summer activities for preschoolers, plus a homemade water table is really easy to put together too.
+One of the easiest summer activities for preschoolers, plus homemade water tables can be really easy to put together too.

 They also enjoy playing in their backyard inflatable pool under supervision of course, usually with their mini backyard slide for some added fun.

-Our girls are also obsessed with LOL Surprise Dolls, which has increased their love of water play, since each of the dolls has a different surprise ability – they spit up, tinkle, cry and some colour change too.
+Our girls are also obsessed with LOL Surprise Dolls, which has increased their love of water play since each of the dolls has a different surprise ability – they spit up, tinkle, cry and some colour change too.
 This means the girls are always asking for a bowl of icy cold water to play in with their doll collection.